Adele: 2015–2017: 25

-On the eve of her 26th birthday in May 2014, Adele posted a cryptic message via her Twitter account which prompted media discussion about her next album.
+On the eve of her 26th birthday in May 2014, Adele posted a cryptic message via her Twitter account.
 The message, "Bye bye 25...
-See you again later in the year," was interpreted by some in the media, including Capital FM, as meaning that her next album would be titled 25 and released later in the year.
+See you again later in the year," was interpreted by some in the media, including Capital FM, as hinting that her next album would be titled 25 and would be released later in the year.
 In early August, Paul Moss suggested that an album would be released in 2014 or 2015.
 However, in the October 2014 accounts filed with Companies House by XL Recordings, they ruled out a 2014 release.

 Adele singing in St. Paul, Minnesota during her first North American tour in five years in July 2016.
 Ten million people attempted to purchase tickets for the North American leg of Adele's world tour.
 Only 750,000 tickets were available.

-On 27 August 2015, Billboard reported that Adele's label, XL Recordings, had intentions of releasing her third studio album sometime in November 2015.
+On 27 August 2015, Billboard reported that Adele's label, XL Recordings, had intentions of releasing her third studio album in November 2015.
 Danger Mouse was revealed to have contributed a song, while Tobias Jesso Jr. had written a track, and Ryan Tedder was "back in the mix after producing and co-writing 'Rumour Has It' on 21."
 At the 72nd Venice International Film Festival in early September 2015, Sia announced that her new single "Alive" was co-written by Adele, and had originally been intended for Adele's third album.
-On 18 October, a 30-second clip of new material from Adele was shown on UK television during a commercial break on The X Factor.
-The commercial teases a snippet from a new song from her third album, with viewers hearing a voice singing accompanied by lyrics on a black screen.
+On 18 October, a 30-second clip of new material from Adele was shown during a commercial break on The X Factor.
+The commercial teased a snippet from a song from her third album, with viewers hearing a voice singing accompanied by lyrics on a black screen.

 In a statement released three days later, Adele confirmed the album's title to be 25, with her stating, "My last record was a break-up record, and if I had to label this one, I would call it a make-up record.
 Making up for lost time.
 Making up for everything I ever did and never did.
 25 is about getting to know who I've become without realising.
 And I'm sorry it took so long but, you know, life happened."
 At the time, Adele said 25 would be her last album titled after her age, believing it would be the end to a trilogy.
 On 22 October, Adele confirmed that 25 would be released on 20 November, while the lead single from the album, "Hello" would be released on 23 October.
 The song was first played on Nick Grimshaw's Radio 1 Breakfast Show on the BBC on the morning of 23 October with Adele interviewed live.